Jess Roberts wins national road race title with last lap attack in Northumberland - Cycling Weekly

 1. Jessica Roberts (GBr) Team Breeze

-2. Dani Rowe (GBr) Waowdeals
+2. Dani Rowe (GBr) Waowdeals, at 1 second

-3. Eleanor Dickinson (GBr) Team Breeze
+3. Eleanor Dickinson (GBr) Team Breeze, at 2s